21st century: Population and urbanization

 The world population was about 6.1 billion at the start of the 21st century and reached 8 billion by November 2022.
 It is estimated to reach nearly 8.6 billion by 2030, and 9.8 billion by 2050.
-According to the United Nations World Urbanization prospects, a 60% projection of the world's human population is to live in megacities and megalopolises by 2030, 70% by 2050, and 90% by 2080.
-It is expected by 2040, the investing of more than 5 times the current global gross domestic product is expected to be in urban infrastructure.
+According to the United Nations World Urbanization prospects, 60% of the world's human population is projected to live in megacities and megalopolises by 2030, 70% by 2050, and 90% by 2080.

 Life expectancy has increased as child mortality continues to decline.
-A baby born in 2016, for example, will, on average (globally), live to 72 years—26 years longer than the global average of someone born in 1950.
-Ten million Britons (16% of the United Kingdom population) will, on average, live to 100 or older.
+A baby born in 2019, for example, will, on average (globally), live to 73 years — 27 years longer than the global average of someone born in 1950.
+10 million Britons (16% of the United Kingdom population) will, on average, live to 100 or older.

-Climate change remains a serious concern; UN Chief António Guterres, for instance, has described it as an "existential threat" to humanity.
-Furthermore, the Holocene extinction event, the sixth most significant extinction event in the Earth's history, continues with the widespread degradation of highly biodiverse habitats as a by-product of human activity.
+Climate change remains a serious concern; United Nations Secretary-General António Guterres, for instance, has described it as an "existential threat" to humanity.
+Furthermore, the Holocene extinction event, the sixth-most significant extinction event in the Earth's history, continues with the widespread degradation of highly biodiverse habitats as a by-product of human activity.

 Economics, education and retirement

 Economically and politically, the United States and Western Europe were dominant at the beginning of the century; by the 2010s, China became an emerging global superpower and, by some measures, the world's largest economy.
 In terms of purchasing power parity, India's economy became more significant than Japan's around 2011.

 Bitcoin and other cryptocurrencies are decentralized currencies that are not controlled by any central bank.
 These currencies are increasing in popularity worldwide due to the expanding availability of the internet and are mainly used as a store of value.

 There is an ongoing impact of technological unemployment due to automation and computerization: the rate at which jobs are disappearing—due to machines replacing them—is expected to escalate.
 Automation alters the number of jobs and the skills demands of industries.
 As of 2019, the production output of first world nations' manufacturing sectors was doubled when compared to 1984 output; but it is now produced with one-third fewer workers and at significantly reduced operating costs.
 Half of all jobs with requirements lower than a bachelor's degree are currently in the process of being replaced with partial- or full-automation.

-The World Economic Forum forecast that 65% of children entering primary school will end up in jobs or careers that currently do not yet exist.
+The World Economic Forum forecasted in 2018 that 65% of children entering primary school will end up in jobs or careers that currently do not yet exist.

 A rise in the retirement age has been called for in view of an increase in life expectancy and has been put in place in many jurisdictions.